flutter/website/src/docs/development/packages-and-plugins/plugin-api-migration.md

     This sets the example app to use the v2 embedding.

-1. (Optional) If you created an `EmbeddingV1Activity` in the previoous step, add the `EmbeddingV1Activity` to the `<plugin_name>/example/android/app/src/main/AndroidManifest.xml` file.
+1. (Optional) If you created an `EmbeddingV1Activity` in the previous step, add the `EmbeddingV1Activity` to the `<plugin_name>/example/android/app/src/main/AndroidManifest.xml` file.
    For example: